Xubuntu: Xubuntu 22.04 LTS

-This long term support release was made on 21 April 2022 and will be supported for three years until April 2025.
+This long term support release was made on 21 April 2022 and was supported for three years until April 2025.

 The release uses Xfce 4.16 and the GTK 3.24.33 toolkit.
 The changes were very minor and included switching Firefox to a snap package from the previous .deb package to align with Ubuntu 22.04 LTS.
 Updated applications included the addition of spellchecking to the Mousepad text editor along with session backup and restore.
 The Ristretto image viewer now has improved thumbnail support, along with performance improvements and a new version of the Whisker Menu Plugin adds new customization options with preferences and CSS classes, for theme development.